keyboard_arrow_up

 Hook Angle

-The face angle of a broach tooth, which refers to the angle of the cutting edge relative to the direction of movement.
+The face angle of a broach tooth, describing the cutting edge angle relative to the direction of tool movement.

 Internal Broach

-A broach that is pushed or pulled through a hole in the workpiece to shape the hole to the desired size and form.
+A broach that is pushed or pulled through a hole in the workpiece to generate the required internal size, form, and profile.

 Overall Length